sveltejs/kit/.github/ISSUE_TEMPLATE/bug_report.md

 <details>
   <summary>Diagnostics</summary>

-- The output of `npx envinfo --system --npmPackages svelte,@sveltejs/kit,vite --binaries --browsers`
+- The output of `npx envinfo --system --npmPackages svelte,@sveltejs/kit,@sveltejs/adapter-node,@sveltejs/adapter-static,@sveltejs/adapter-begin,@sveltejs/adapter-netlify,@sveltejs/adapter-vercel vite --binaries --browsers`
 - Your browser

-- Your adapter (e.g. Node, static, Vercel, Begin, etc...)
+- If using a community adapter, the adapter and version
 </details>

 **Severity**